The Welcome Organisation provides homeless support 24 hours a day, 365 days a year across our services:

 If you see someone sleeping rough and you're concerned about them give our teams a call on 078 9493 1047 (7am-2am) or

 Our Crisis Accommodation for Women provides shelter for some of the most vulnerable women in Belfast.

-The five-bed crash facility based at Annsgate is used by women with multiple and complex problems that include homelessness, substance misuse and mental ill health.
+Annsgate is a five-bed crash facility based used by women with multiple and complex problems that include homelessness, substance misuse and mental ill health.